An overview of CDISC standards.

 Formedix has used CDISC to drive clinical research efficiencies for 20 years, and has made major contributions to the development of these standards.

-Formedix has an extensive suite of products to enable you to take advantage of CDISC standards and optimize your trial process.
+Formedix has an extensive suite of products to enable you to take advantage of CDISC standards and optimize your clinical trial process.

 If you have any questions about CDISC or would like to know how you can use it to your benefit, we have a team of experts that can help you use CDISC to accelerate your clinical trials.
 We can also provide various types of CDISC training to help get you up to speed.